Vice-President (Indigenous)

 Learn more about Desta

 Desta Tataryn is Métis with family ties to Swampy Cree Nation.
-She grew up in Selkirk, Manitoba and moved to Winnipeg when she began her degree at the University of Winnipeg, where she graduated with a Bachelor of Arts, majoring in Sociology.
-Desta has been working at the University of Manitoba for over than five years and is currently the Assistant to Directors for Cultural Integration and for Indigenous Student Recruitment + Community Relations.
+She grew up in Selkirk, MB and moved to Winnipeg when she began her degree at UW, where she graduated with a BA, majoring in Sociology.
+Desta has been working at UM for more than five years and is currently the Assistant to Directors for Cultural Integration and for Indigenous Student Recruitment + Community Relations.
 Prior to this role, she has worked in various UM units, including the Indigenous Student Centre, Inner City Social Work Program, and Community Health Sciences.
-In her spare time, she enjoys spending time with loved ones, camping, and reading, and is currently learning to bead.
+In her spare time, she enjoys spending time with loved ones, camping, and reading, and is currently learning to bead more.

 Reporting units